musicterms/MusicTerms.GitHub.io/terms/conditions.md

 # Terms of Service

-> These are the Terms of Service for using the AlphaBrate Music Terminology Library

 Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the AlphaBrate Music Terminology Library (the "Service") operated by AlphaBrate ("us", "we", or "our").

 ## 1. Acceptance of Terms